funcool/rumext/doc/user-guide.md

 words, create the react-dom element from a user-defined component):

-**A**: The first is when we have 100% control of the props and we do not want any type of transformation to be done to them (usually when we are talking about large components, you probably do not reuse that they represent a page or a section of that page).
+**A**: When we have 100% control of the props and we do not want any type of transformation to be done to them (usually when we are talking about large components, you probably do not reuse that they represent a page or a section of that page).

-**B**: And the second is when we are creating a reusable component that is probably wrapping one or more native elements of the virtual dom and we simply want to extend its behavior controlling only a subset of props, where the rest of the props that are not controlled would be passed as is. to the next native element.
+**B**: When we are creating a reusable component that is probably wrapping one or more native elements of the virtual dom and we simply want to extend its behavior controlling only a subset of props, where the rest of the props that are not controlled would be passed as is to the next native element.

 For the **A** case, we will use the `[:& ...]` handler: